 National Collection Service Areas (NCSA) group Federal depository libraries into four regions as a means of ensuring geographically-dispersed permanent public access to Federal Government information products, sharing resources among depository libraries, and receiving services from GPO’s Library Services and Content Management (LSCM).
-In 2015, Joint Committee on Printing (JCP) specified there be no fewer than four geographically-dispersed tangible copies of a publication in the FDLP.

-Goals for an NCSA Approach to the FDLP: |
+Midwest, Northeast, South, and West Goals for an NCSA Approach to the FDLP: |

 |